The Golden Head Apothecary

 The Golden Head Apothecary – Teriaca production

-Apothecaries were stipulated to put all the ingredients on display outside their premises, for three days before the process started.
-The most common ingredient was from vipers and said to have restorative properties for aging skin!
-Snakes were collected in late spring to summer and kept in lattice-work cages, much to the amusement of the public.
+Apothecaries were required to display all ingredients outside their shops for three days before commencing production.
+The primary ingredient, derived from vipers, was reputed to have rejuvenating effects on aging skin.
+Snakes were gathered from late spring to summer and housed in lattice cages, entertaining the public.

-The Venetians built a reputation for the quality and efficacy of its state licensed and regulated product, gaining an international export market.
+The Venetians earned a reputation for the high quality and effectiveness of their state-licensed and regulated product, securing an international market.

-Firstly, in the San Marco district, just opposite the Pharmacy at the junction of Calle Spezier and the Campo Santa Stefano.
-About five metres from the Pharmacy are three circular depressions in the paving.
-These mark the space where cauldrons were placed.
+• In the San Marco district, across from the pharmacy at the junction of Calle Spezier and Campo Santa Stefano, three circular depressions in the pavement indicate where cauldrons were once positioned.

 Interested to read about or visit all the remaining old pharmacies iin Venice and the legend and production of Teriaca?
 Click the link to see my other related posts: